-

 ASSESSMENT

-For all assesment sections, you are allowed three (3) attempts before you must redo the questions, are locked out or failed.
+For all assesment sections, you are allowed three (3) attempts before you will be asked to review the learning material and reattempt the questions.

 Multi Quiz